-The Company has a \$900.0 million credit facility (the Credit Facility), which consists of a \$750.0 million revolving credit facility (the Revolving Facility) and a \$150.0 million term loan (the Term Loan).
+The Company has a \$1,681.3 million credit facility (the Credit Facility), which consists of an \$850.0 million revolving credit facility (the Revolving Facility) and an \$831.3 million term loan (the Term Loan).
 The Revolving Facility has subfacilities of \$50.0 million for same-day swing line loan borrowings and \$25.0 million for stand-by letters of credit.
-The Credit Facility was entered into on October 21, 2010 and replaced the Company's then outstanding term loan and revolving credit facility.
+At any time and so long as no default has occurred, the Company has the right to increase the Revolving Facility or the Term Loan in an aggregate principal amount of up to the greater of \$400.0 million or an amount subject to 2.75 times senior secured leverage, calculated assuming the Revolving Facility is fully drawn, with applicable lender approvals.
+The Credit Facility is available to refinance existing indebtedness and for general corporate purposes, including working capital expenses and capital expenditures.
+The Credit Facility was amended on November 15, 2013 in connection with the Company's acquisition of Six3 Systems.
+See Note 4.
+Prior to the amendment, the Credit Facility consisted of a \$750.0 million revolving credit facility and a \$150.0 million term loan.
+In connection with the amendment, which allowed for the incurrence of